apache/iotdb/docs/Documentation/UserGuide/3-Operation Manual/4-Data Query.md

 ### Row and Column Control over Query Results

 IoTDB provides [LIMIT/SLIMIT](/#/Documents/0.8.0/chap5/sec1) clause and [OFFSET/SOFFSET](/#/Documents/0.8.0/chap5/sec1) clause in order to make users have more control over query results.
-The use of LIMIT and SLIMIT clauses allows users to control the number of columns and columns of query results, and the use of OFFSET and SOFSET clauses allows users to set the starting position of the results for display.
+The use of LIMIT and SLIMIT clauses allows users to control the number of rows and columns of query results, and the use of OFFSET and SOFSET clauses allows users to set the starting position of the results for display.

 This chapter mainly introduces related examples of row and column control of query results.
 You can also use the [Java JDBC](/#/Documents/0.8.0/chap6/sec1) standard interface to execute queries.